matsnowak/kafka-scribe/kafka_scribe_task_list.md

   - Unit tests for basic functionality
   - Documentation with examples
 - **Dependencies:** 4
-- **Notes:** Consider how the trait will interact with schema registries for formats like Avro and Protobuf.
+- **Notes:** COMPLETED: Implemented MessageFormat trait with async methods for serialization and deserialization, comprehensive error handling using FormatError types, and support for schema validation.
+Added default implementations for batch operations and schema validation.
+Included thorough documentation with examples and comprehensive test coverage using a MockFormat implementation.
+The trait is designed to work with various formats and includes considerations for schema registry integration.

 ## Storage Backend Implementations